-LARM.fm is an online platform where university researchers, teachers and students have access to a huge archive of Danish radio and TV programmes and associated materials (programme guides etc.) from the 1930s to today.
+LARM.fm is an online platform offering researchers, university teachers and students access to a large archive of Danish radio and TV programmes and associated materials (programme guides etc.) from the 1930s to today.

 Users can access LARM.fm through their institutional WAYF-login, if the institution has a license.
 Every Internet user without login can use the search tools and see the metadata, but is not able to stream or open the files.

-If you have problems in relation to the use of LARM.fm, you can contact LARM.fm help desk directly from the platform www.larm.fm by clicking on ‘Kontakt’ (contact).
-You are also welcome to send an e-mail to Janne Nielsen.
+If you have problems in relation to the use of LARM.fm, you can contact the LARM.fm help desk directly from the platform by clicking on ‘Kontakt’ (contact).